 Tutorial: Configure Miro for automatic user provisioning

-The objective of this tutorial is to demonstrate the steps to be performed in Miro and Azure Active Directory (Azure AD) to configure Azure AD to automatically provision and de-provision users and/or groups to Miro.
+The objective of this tutorial is to demonstrate the steps to be performed in Miro and Microsoft Entra ID to configure Microsoft Entra ID to automatically provision and de-provision users and/or groups to Miro.

-This tutorial describes a connector built on top of the Azure AD User Provisioning Service.
-For important details on what this service does, how it works, and frequently asked questions, see Automate user provisioning and deprovisioning to SaaS applications with Azure Active Directory.
+This tutorial describes a connector built on top of the Microsoft Entra user Provisioning Service.
+For important details on what this service does, how it works, and frequently asked questions, see Automate user provisioning and deprovisioning to SaaS applications with Microsoft Entra ID.

 The scenario outlined in this tutorial assumes that you already have the following prerequisites: